-The Brooks Glycerin GTS 22 is the plushest stability shoe I’ve ever tested — combining DNA Tuned nitrogen-infused cushioning with GuideRails support in a package that feels more like a luxury neutral trainer than a corrective stability shoe.
-In this Brooks Glycerin GTS review, I break down 100+ miles of real-world testing across roads, treadmill, and boardwalk.
+The Brooks Glycerin GTS 23 is the most refined stability shoe I’ve tested — combining DNA Tuned nitrogen-infused cushioning with less-intrusive GuideRails in a package that feels like a luxury neutral trainer.
+In this Brooks Glycerin GTS review, I break down 150+ miles of real-world testing across roads, treadmill, and Atlantic City boardwalk.

-I’ve tested the Glycerin GTS 22 for 100+ miles at my 210 lb frame with mild overpronation.
-This Brooks Glycerin GTS review covers the GuideRails system, cushioning feel, how it compares to the neutral Glycerin 22, and who should (and shouldn’t) buy it.
+I’ve tested the Glycerin GTS 23 for 150+ miles at my 182-lb frame with mild overpronation.
+This Brooks Glycerin GTS review covers cushioning feel, the refined GuideRails system, how it compares to the GTS 22, and who should buy it.
 For broader stability options, see my overpronation shoe guide.

-⚡ Quick Answer: The Brooks Glycerin GTS 22 delivers premium plush cushioning with gentle GuideRails stability — the most comfortable stability shoe available.
-At 10.7 oz it’s heavier than neutral trainers, but the ride quality justifies every gram.
+⚡ Quick Answer: The Brooks Glycerin GTS 23 delivers premium plush cushioning with refined GuideRails stability — the most comfortable stability shoe available.
+The 8mm drop (down from 10mm) creates smoother transitions, and the triple-jacquard upper is the best-fitting upper Brooks has built.
 Not for speed work — pair with a lighter tempo shoe.

 📖 What’s in This Guide ▼ Click to expand